justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 ---

-A `CALL` is used when one functions wants to invoke another function (or itself in the case of recursive code) with the intention of having that `CALL`ed function `RET`urn to the next line of code in the calling function.
+A `CALL` is used when one function wants to invoke another function (or itself in the case of recursive code) with the intention of having that `CALL`ed function `RET`urn to the next line of code in the calling function.